thindil/steamsky/bin/doc/MODDING.md

 - Attribute `start`: condition which must be met to start that story.
 Possible values are: dropitem - story starts on drop selected item from enemies from selected faction.
-- Attribute `minsteps`: minumum amount of steps in that story.
+- Attribute `minsteps`: minimum amount of steps in that story.
-- Attribute `maxsteps`: maxiumum amount of steps in that story.
+- Attribute `maxsteps`: maximum amount of steps in that story.
 - Attribute `startstep`: index of step which will be used as first step in story.
 - Attribute `finalstep`: index of step which will be used as final step in